kristynrb/online_teaching_resources/README.md

 <hr>

-### Student Participation
+### Discussions in Slack
-Students responding to prompts in Slack is a normal occurance.
+Students responding to prompts, asking questions, or starting new discussions in Slack is a normal occurance.
 To keep your classroom clean, encourage your studnets to **reply** to threads instead of making a new message:

 ![reply example](https://i.imgur.com/5FFajGA.png)